TheMiles/ansido/Readme.md

-The stuff you find is mainly influenced (aka taken) from this [blog post](https://ejosh.co/de/2015/05/ansible-for-server-provisioning/) by Joshua Johanan with its according [github repo](https://github.com/johanan/Ansible-and-Docker).
+The stuff you find is mainly influenced (aka taken) from this [blog post](https://ejosh.co/de/2015/05/ansible-for-server-provisioning/) by Joshua Johanan and the corresponding [github repo](https://github.com/johanan/Ansible-and-Docker).